Hamad-canCode/Hamad-canCode/README.md

 ## I'm a Software Engineer also an Adventurer of the TECH WORLD

 - 🔭 Looking to work with Tech Companies and Clients
-- 🌱 Am I currently learning something?
-Im ALWAYS Learning something 😶
+- 🌱 Im **ALWAYS** Learning something 😶
 - ✨ Looking to work with other developers and Engineers
 - 🥅 2023 Goals: Learn web 3 and explore the world of 3D
-- 🌍 Aim to spread my knowledge around the Globe (Starting a YT Channel)
+- 🌍 Aim to spread my knowledge around the Globe
-- 👣 Moving forward to Profeinalism
+- 👣 Moving forward to Professionalism